johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 }
 ```

-Now simply plug this serializer into the `main.ts` file for the Nest responder app:
+Now simply plug this serializer into the `main.ts` file for the Nest responder app.
+If you're following along with the github repository, the `main.ts` file will have all of this code (and more that we'll get to soon) in place, but commented out.
+Simply uncomment the line shown below.

 ```typescript
 // src/main.ts